ARogala/fend-project-memory-game/README.md

 ## Instructions

-Check out the game live at: https://andrewrogalamemorygame.surge.sh
+Check out the game: https://andrewrogalamemorygame.surge.sh

 ## GamePlayRules
 There are eight different pairs of cards on the grid, thus making a total of sixteen cards.